-Given a graph~$G$, the \emph{square of~$G$}, denoted~$G^2$, is the graph with the same vertex set as~$G$ and with an edge between all pairs of vertices that have distance at most two in~$G$.
+Given a graph~$G$, the \emph{square of~$G$}, denoted~$G^2$, is the graph with the same vertex set as~$G$ and with an edge between each pair of distinct vertices that have distance at most two in~$G$.
 If~$G$ has maximum degree~$\Delta$, then a vertex colouring of its square will need at least $\Delta+1$ colours; the greedy algorithm shows it is always possible with $\Delta^2+1$ colours.
-Diameter two cages such as the 5-cycle, the Petersen graph and the Hoffman-Singleton graph (\,see \cite[page~239]{BoMu76}\,) show that there exist graphs that in fact require $\Delta^2+1$ colours, for $\Delta =2,3,7$, and possibly one for $\Delta=57$.
+Diameter two cages such as the 5-cycle, the Petersen graph and the Hoffman-Singleton graph (see \cite[page~84]{BoMu76}) show that there exist graphs that in fact require $\Delta^2+1$ colours, for $\Delta=2,3,7$, and possibly one for $\Delta=57$.

-From now on we concentrate on planar graphs.
-The celebrated Four Colour Theorem by Appel and Haken~\cite{ApHa77a,ApHa77b,ApHa89} states that $\chi(G)\le4$ for planar graphs.
-Regarding the chromatic number of the square of a planar graph, Wegner~\cite{Weg77} posed the following conjecture (\,see also the book of Jensen and Toft~\cite[Section 2.18]{JeTo95}\,), suggesting that for planar graphs far less than $\Delta^2+1$ colours suffice.
+We are particularly interested in planar graphs.
+The celebrated Four Colour Theorem by Appel and Haken~\cite{ApHa77a,ApHa77b,ApHa89} states that $\chi(G)\le4$ for planar graphs $G$.
+Regarding the chromatic number of the square of a planar graph, Wegner~\cite{Weg77} posed the following conjecture (see also the book of Jensen and Toft~\cite[Section 2.18]{JeTo95}), suggesting that for planar graphs far less than $\Delta^2+1$ colours suffice.